babab/projectpad/README.md

        pwd     Set $PWD as active path
        edit    Edit project file with $EDITOR
-       update  Recursively scan $PWD for git directories and append any found directories to the project file, immediately editing it afterwards
+       update  Recursively scan $PWD for git directories and append any found directories to the project file
        gitto   Register all projects with gitto
        name    Get current project name
        get     Get current project path